Glubus/Rhythm-Open-Exchange/README.md

 A universal, compact binary format for Vertical Scrolling Rhythm Games (VSRG).
 ROX serves as a pivot format for converting between different rhythm game formats like osu!mania, Quaver, StepMania, Etterna, and BMS.

-> "so i'm just trying to make a ffmpeg of rythm game idk where i'm going"
+> "so i'm just trying to make a ffmpeg of vsrg game idk where i'm going"

 ## Overview